Rashtriya Ekta Diwas 2020: Date, History, Significance and Celebration

 - Sardar Vallabhbhai Patel was the second candidate after Mahatma Gandhi to the presidency of the 1929 Lahore session of the Indian National Congress.

-- In 1931, he presided the Karachi session of the Indian National Congress.
+- In 1931, he presided over the Karachi session of the Indian National Congress.

 - He was the first chairman and founder of the Edward Memorial High School Borsad (E.M.H.S) now, it is known as Jhaverbhai Dajibhai Patel High School.

-He always worked hard to make India a United India (Ek Bharat).
-To create Shreshth Bharat or Foremost India, he requested people of India to live together.
+Sardar Vallabhbhai Patel always worked hard to make India a United India (Ek Bharat).
+To create Shreshth Bharat or Foremost India, he requested the people of India to live together.
 Being the first Home Minister and Deputy Prime Minister, he played an important role in the integration of many Indian princely states to make an Indian federation.